Amstrad NC100

-The Amstrad NC100 Notepad was an A4-size, portable Z80-based computer, released by Amstrad in 1992.
+The Amstrad NC100 Notepad is an A4-size, portable Z80-based notebook computer, released by Amstrad in July 1992.
 It featured 64 KB of RAM, the Protext word processor, various organiser-like facilities (diary, address book and time manager), a simple calculator, and a version of the BBC BASIC interpreter.

-Its screen was 80 character columns by eight rows, and not backlit, but this let the NC100 run for up to 20 hours on four standard AA cell batteries.
+The computer's design, evocative of the TRS-80 Model 100, features a screen with 80 character columns by eight rows, and not backlit, but this let the NC100 run for up to 20 hours on four standard AA cell batteries.
 There was an RS-232 serial port, a parallel port for connecting a printer, and a PC card socket, by means of which the computer's memory could be expanded up to 1 MB.

 Design

 The NC100 was designed to be a portable computer which was simple to use.
 That was the brief given by Sir Alan Sugar (then chairman of Amstrad) to his design staff.
-The NC100 project was internally referred to as Alan's "Baby" and Alan Sugar himself tested the machine for usability during the design phase.
+The NC100 project was internally referred to as "Alan's Baby" and Sugar himself tested the machine for usability during the design phase.
 The specifications for the computer were not considered important - as long as it could serve its purpose.

 The user-friendly features of the NC100 come from the software which is included in the firmware.
 Protext and the other applications were designed with a computer novice in mind - although experienced users can find and use a large array of more complicated features.

-Alan Sugar actually wrote the first chapter of the NC100's user manual in order to show that even he could use it.
+Sugar wrote the first chapter of the NC100's user manual in order to show that even he could use it.

 The design also included terminal emulation and XMODEM file transfer software which enabled the NC100 to communicate through dial-up analogue modems.
 UK tech journalist Sue Schofield used one to upload a review of the NC100 directly into the online filing computer of the Independent newspaper in 1993.
 The review was written on the machine, and transferred from it over a battery-powered 300 baud modem.